Alternating Differentiation for Optimization Layers: Experimental Details

 \subsection{Additional Numerical Experiments}

-In constrained Sparsemax layer, "lsqr" mode of CvxpyLayer is applied for fair comparison.
+In constrained Sparsemax layer, the "lsqr" mode of CvxpyLayer is applied for fair comparison.
 The total running time of CvxpyLayer includes the canonicalization, forward and backward pass, retrieval and initialization.
 The comparison results are provided in Table \ref{tab_sparse}.
 Alt-Diff can obtain the competitive results as OptNet and CvxpyLayer with lower executing time.
-The tolerances of the gradient are all set as $10^{-3}$ for OptNet, CvxpyLayer and Alt-Diff.
-All the numerical experiments were executed $5$ times with the average times reported as the results in Table \ref{tab_sparse}.
+The tolerances of the gradient are all set as $10^{-3}$ for OptNet, CvxpyLayer and Alt-Diff. { Besides, we conduct experiments to compare the running time among Alt-Diff, OptNet and CvxpyLayer using different tolerances from $10^{-1}$ to $10^{-5}$ in OptNet, CvxpyLayer and Alt-Diff.
+The results in Table \ref{tab_sparse_tol} shows that the truncated operation will not significantly improve the computational speed for existing methods but does offer significant improvements for Alt-Diff.} All the numerical experiments were executed $5$ times with the average times reported as the results.

 From Table \ref{tab_sparse}, we can find that OptNet is much slower than CvxpyLayer in solving sparse Quadratic programmings.
-CvxpyLayer requires a lot of time in the initialization procedure.
-But once the initialization procedure completed, calling CvxpyLayer is very fast.
+CvxpyLayer requires a lot of time in the initialization procedure, but once the initialization procedure completed, calling CvxpyLayer is very fast.
 However, Alt-Diff only needs to compute the inverse matrix once, significantly reducing the computational speed.